-Install extensions on Edge from Chrome Web Store
+Install Chrome extensions on Edge browser

 First of all, you need to start by downloading the latest build of the new Microsoft Edge browser.
 Once you have it all set up, you need to open it and open the Chrome Web Store.

 Look up for the extension that you need to download and select it.
 It will take you to the extension’s download page.